researcherben/structural-simulation-toolkit/sst_logging/Simplified_SST_Logging.md

 which is much simpler than the original.

-Reference
+References

 1. Eberhardt, C. (2014, March 25).
 The Art of Logging.
 Retrieved March 5, 2021, from https://www.codeproject.com/Articles/42354/The-Art-of-Logging.

 2. Gerhards, R. (2009, March).
 RFC 5424 - The Syslog Protocol.
 Retrieved March 5, 2021, from https://tools.ietf.org/html/rfc5424